 The Secret Agent Society is a home or school-based computer programme that includes activities to explain and enhance friendship abilities for 8-12 year old children (Beaumont et al. (2021) with more information at www.sst.institute.net

 Parents and teachers recognise the popularity of Lego and Minecraft for autistic children.
 Daniel Le Goff has developed and evaluated Lego-based therapy to encourage social and friendship skills (LeGoff et al., 2017).
 Dundon and Scott (2019) have written a manual describing how Minecraft can be used to teach autistic children social skills.
 Jessica Kingsley Publishers (JKP) has published a range of books on Social Stories, originally developed by Carol Grey that can be used to encourage specific friendship abilities.
 JKP has also published several books by Jennifer Cook that explore and encourage social abilities for autistic children and adolescents.
 We also recommend the Social Thinking programmes developed by Michelle Garcia Williams and Pamela Crooke, with more information at www.socialthinking.com

 Where to from here?

-We have created two consecutive half-day presentations exploring autism and friendship to be webcast on the 17th of July, 2023.
-Both webcasts describe friendship issues and how to help, with the morning focussing on children from 3 – 12 years old, and the afternoon focussing on adolescents.
+We have created two consecutive half-day presentations exploring autism and friendship.
+Both presentations describe friendship issues and how to help, with the morning focussing on children from 3-12 years old, and the afternoon focussing on adolescents.
 We designed the webcasts for parents, teachers and professionals, including psychologists and speech pathologists who wish to support autistic children and teenagers to build connections with their peers.

 APA (2022) Diagnostic and Statistical Manual of Mental Disorders-5 Text Revision.
 American Psychiatric Association